jimmelman/markdown-cv/index.md

 12 month contract to deliver an ETL solution for the WA Iron Ore Rapid Rail Growth project.

-Technical lead role, responsible for design/development of routines to transform operational rail data for BHP's BI systems.
+Technical lead role, responsible for design/development of routines to clean and transform operational rail data for BHP's BI systems.

 Comprehensive PL/SQL unit testing using Code Tester from Quest.